What is another word for virtue?

 ˈvɜr tʃuvirtue

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term virtue.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word virtue.

 Wiktionary